PawseySC/container-workflows/_episodes/01-docker-intro.md

 ```
 > docker pull ubuntu
 ```

 Another handy Docker command line option is the `search` option.
-You can use it to quickly search for available images on DockerHub.
-Note that you may still want to visit the DockerHub webpage to find out more information about a particular image (e.g. run commands, configuration instructions, etc.).
+You can use it to quickly search for available images on Docker Hub.
+Note that you may still want to visit the [Docker Hub](https://hub.docker.com) webpage to find out more information about a particular image (e.g. run commands, configuration instructions, etc.).

 ```
 > docker search tensorflow